thi-ng/umbrella/packages/grid-iterators/tpl.readme.md

 ${pkg.description}

-Provides the 15 following orderings to generate grid coordinates and additional iterators for shape rasterization:
+Provides the 20 following orderings to generate grid coordinates and additional iterators for shape rasterization, drawing, filling, processing in general:

 ### Columns